 Replacement Terminal Environmental Assessment

-3. Why is the EIS a longer process?
+3. Why is the Environmental Impact Statement a longer process?

-The EIS process is a longer process because the public process and the reviews take longer than an EA and the process includes more formal agency consultation, however, all of the sections for evaluation of environmental impacts of an EIS and EA are the same.
+The Environmental Impact Statement (EIS) process is a longer process because the public process and the reviews by regulatory agencies take longer than when reviewing an EA.
+However, it is important to note that technical analyses of an EIS and an EA are the same.

 The EA is a process by which the project sponsor (Trenton-Mercer Airport for this terminal project) manages and presents the document to the FAA and the public.
 The Draft EA and Final EA (after the public comment period) are both reviewed by the FAA.
 Once the FAA accepts the Final EA, the FAA will issue one of the following decisions: